ludivineConstanti/Pixiji/mdDocumentation/testingProblemList.md

 1. By role
 2. By label text
-3. By placeholder text
+3. By text
-4. By text
+4. By test id

 ### Challenge with the role

 => there can be multiple elements with the same role (buttons...) and if not, it's not very flexible if we want to add some later.

+### Challenge with label text

+=> There are some informations that I need to test that are not necessarily meant to be seen by the user (what is the right or wrong answer from the quiz).

 ### Challenge with the text content

 => the text content changes a lot and is sometimes assigned randomly (question, answer for quizzes...)
-=> It's not possible to select by text if the text is inside children components (unless you go throught the children, but there's no utility, out of the box, to my knowledge)

-I decided to use label text, when I can not use text, because I find it to be quite flexible.
-Also, I keep it in a separate file to be able to edit it all at once, if I want to improve its text later.
+=> Selecting by text selects the element that contains the text (so it can be bad, if I want to interact with a button that has various divs imbricated in it).

+I therefore decided to use a mix between various query methods.

 ## Jest is complaining that it can not find an element, when we are checking to make sure that it does not exist